LisaMolloy5/Animal-Matching-Game/README.md

 ### Frequent User Goals
 * As a frequent visitor, I want to be able to restart the game to play again.
-* As a frequent visitor, I want to be able play the game with different matching variaties.
+* As a frequent visitor, I want to be able to play the game with different matching variaties.

 ## Design
 ***